martindisch/CSharp11Features/README.md

 ## Bonus: IAsyncEnumerable support in Dataflow TransformManyBlock

 Admittedly, this is a rather niche thing that I'm pretty sure barely anybody knows about.
-But those who do have wanted it badly.
+But those who do, have wanted it badly.
 If you haven't heard of [TPL Dataflow](https://learn.microsoft.com/en-us/dotnet/standard/parallel-programming/dataflow-task-parallel-library) yet, I highly recommend reading up on it.
 It's a hidden gem of the .NET Framework.